Pietro Bertolini

 Turkish and Italian delegations at Lausanne.
 From left to right (seated): Pietro Bertolini, Mehmet Nabi Bey, Guido Fusinato, Rumbeyoğlu Fahreddin Bey, and Giuseppe Volpi.

-Pietro Bertolini (24 July 1859 Montebelluna – 28 November 1920 Torino) was an Italian statesman.
+Pietro Bertolini (24 July 1859 – 28 November 1920) was an Italian statesman.
 He was the first Italian minister of colonies.

 Biography

-Bertolini began his career as a barrister and student of economic and administrative questions, became mayor of Montebelluna in 1885 and entered parliament in 1891 as member for Montebelluna.
+Bertolini was born on 24 July 1859 in Montebelluna.
+He began his career as a barrister and student of economic and administrative questions, became mayor of Montebelluna in 1885 and entered parliament in 1891 as member for Montebelluna.
 Two years later, he became Under-Secretary for Finance in the Crispi cabinet.
 He was afterwards Under-Secretary at the Ministry of the Interior in the Pelloux cabinet (1898–1900), in which he was, so to speak, the representative of Baron Sonnino's party.
 On the fall of Gen. Pelloux he hoped to return to office in a future Sonnino ministry; but as the latter seemed ever less likely to become a reality, Bertolini lost patience and joined Sig.
 Giolitti.